Lady Gaga: Born This Way Foundation

 In 2012, Gaga launched the Born This Way Foundation (BTWF), a non-profit organization that focuses on youth empowerment.
-It takes its name from her 2011 single and album.
+It has been named after her 2011 single and album.
 Media proprietor Oprah Winfrey, writer Deepak Chopra, and US Secretary of Health and Human Services Kathleen Sebelius spoke at the foundation's inauguration at Harvard University.
 The foundation's original funding included $1.2 million from Gaga, $500,000 from the MacArthur Foundation, and $850,000 from Barneys New York.
-In July 2012, the BTWF partnered with Office Depot, which donated 25% of the sales, a minimum of $1 million of a series of limited edition back-to-school products.
-The foundation's initiatives have included the "Born Brave Bus" that followed her on tour as a youth drop-in center as an initiative against bullying.
+In July 2012, the BTWF partnered with Office Depot for a series of limited edition back-to-school products, with 25% of its sales going towards the foundation, for a guaranteed donation of $1 million.
+The foundation's initiatives have included the "Born Brave Bus" that followed Gaga on tour as a youth drop-in center as an initiative against bullying.

 In October 2015, at the Yale Center for Emotional Intelligence, Gaga joined 200 high school students, policy makers, and academic officials, including Peter Salovey, to discuss ways to recognize and channel emotions for positive outcomes.
 In 2016, the foundation partnered with Intel, Vox Media, and Recode to fight online harassment.
 The sales revenue of the 99th issue of the V magazine, which featured Gaga and Kinney, was donated to the foundation.
-Gaga and Elton John released the clothing and accessories line Love Bravery at Macy's in May.
-25% of each purchase support Gaga's foundation and the Elton John AIDS Foundation.
+Gaga and Elton John released the clothing and accessories line Love Bravery at Macy's in May 2016.
+25% of each purchase benefited the BTWF and the Elton John AIDS Foundation.
 Gaga partnered with Starbucks for a week in June 2017 with the "Cups of Kindness" campaign, where the company donated 25 cents from some of the beverages sold to the foundation.
 She also appeared in a video by Staples Inc. to raise funds for the foundation and DonorsChoose.org.